indrabrata/clotodo-web/README.md

 lein run
 ```

-For faster development, you can use a REPL:
+For faster development, use a REPL:

 ```bash
 lein repl